emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 ```

+**RESULTS**
 ![Percent of Residences with Access to Greenspace by Ward](/assets/wardPct_DSM.png)
+_Fig.
+1._ A map of percent of residences within 0.25km of a greenspace in Dar es Salaam.

 Here is a [link to a web map of our final results](/assets/index.html).